kanchisoni/Customer_behavior_analysis/README.md

 3. **Setup Database:** Execute the `Database_Setup.sql` file in pgAdmin.
 4. **View Dashboard:** Open the `.pbix` file in Power BI Desktop (Ensure the SQL connection string is updated).
 5. **Review Report:** See `Final_Report.pdf` for a deep dive into the business recommendations.

----

-**Would you like me to help you write the "Business Recommendations" section for your Gamma AI presentation slides?**